ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IRadarClutterMapModelPlugin.rst

 IRadarClutterMapModelPlugin
 ===========================

-.. py:class:: IRadarClutterMapModelPlugin
+.. py:class:: ansys.stk.core.stkobjects.IRadarClutterMapModelPlugin

    object

    Do not use this interface, as it is deprecated.
 Use IAgScatteringPointModelPlugin interface instead.
 Provides access to the properties and methods defining a radar clutter map plugin model.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IRadarClutterMapModelPlugin

 Overview
 --------